saturneric/GpgFrontend/docs/overview.md

 GpgFrontend will be free forever, and you don't need to worry about being asked to pay a fee to use the software one day.

+## Source Code

+The original code repository of Gpg Frontend is hosted on the server of Codes Dream, and each submission will be submitted to the code repository first.
+You can click [Here](https://git.codesdream.com/?p=GpgFrontend.git;a=summary) to visit the original code repository and track development progress.

-## License
+### License

-GpgFrontend own code is under a GPL-3.0 license, which means that GpgFrontend is free software.
+GpgFrontend source code is under a GPL-3.0 license, which means that GpgFrontend is free software.
 You may exercise the rights set forth in the Licence under the conditions of compliance with the rules of the Licence.

-## Contribution
+### Contribution

 At the same time, the addition of new functions does not affect the old basic functions.
 My personal strength is always limited.
 GpgFrontend welcomes volunteers to join.
 You can use the GitHub platform to file an issue, or submit a pull request.

+You can also submit questions and code contributions by email, please send me problem reports and patches.

 ## Privacy Guarantee